A reservoir initially contains 300300 gallons of a saline solutio... | Study Prep in Pearson+

 Separable Differential Equations: Videos & Practice Problems

 A reservoir initially contains gallons of a saline solution with pounds of dissolved salt.
 Clean water flows into the reservoir at a rate of gallons per minute, while the mixed solution exits the reservoir at a rate of gallons per minute through an outlet pipe.
 Let be the pounds of salt in the reservoir at time in minutes.
-How many pounds of salt are in the reservoir after minutes and after minutes?
-Round your answers to decimal places.
+After how many minutes will the tank contain exactly pounds of salt?
+Round your answer to decimal place.

 0 Comments